 Once you have a selection, you can move it around on the Audacity timeline using the arrow keys on your keyboard or by dragging it with your mouse.
 You can also adjust the selection’s volume or fade in and out using the “Envelope Tool”.
 This is a great way to get creative with your audio clips and create unique sounds.
 The yellow vertical line appears when the selection tool is active.

 Experimenting with the selection tool will give you more control over your tracks, allowing you to make subtle changes that will greatly improve the overall sound.
-You can find more from our guide on how to select audio in Audacity.

 4. Keyboard Shortcuts